School of Art

 Professor, Studio Arts (Painting and Drawing)

-McCoubrey is primarily a landscape painter.
-She exhibits regularly in solo and group exhibitions in nationally recognized venues and is currently represented by the Locks Gallery in Philadelphia.
-She has received recognition for her work and a number of awards, including a 2006 New York State Council for the Arts (NYSCA) Fellowship, a 2004 New York Foundation for the Arts (NYFA) Fellowship in Painting, a NYFA Special Opportunity Stipend in 2004, a Ballinglen Foundation Residency in Ireland Fellowship in 2004, two Saltonstall Foundation Grant Awards in 2002 and 1997, the Milton Avery Foundation Fellowship to the Millay Colony in 1996, a MacDowell Colony Fellowship in 1990, a Maryland State Arts Council Individual Artist Award in 1990, a National Endowment for the Arts Grant Award in 1989, and an Elizabeth Greenshields Foundation Grant Award in 1981.
+Professor Sarah McCoubrey is primarily a painter and drawer though she has also worked in other artforms.
+She exhibits regularly in solo and group exhibitions in nationally-recognized venues, and is currently represented by the Locks Gallery in Philadelphia.
+Her most recent one-person exhibit, Centennial, was held February of 2019.
+She has received recognition for her work and a number of awards including both a 2010 and 2004 New York Foundation for the Arts Fellowships in Painting, a 2006 New York State Council for the Arts Fellowship, a NYFA Special Opportunity Stipend in 2004, Ballinglen Foundation Residencies in Ireland in 2006 and 2004, two Saltonstall Foundation Grant Awards in 2002 and 1997, the Milton Avery Foundation Fellowship to the Millay Colony in 1996, a MacDowell Colony Fellowship in 1990, a Maryland State Arts Council Individual Artist Award in1990, a National Endowment for the Arts Grant Award in1989 and an Elizabeth Greenshields Foundation Grant Award in 1981.